 Believe it or not, but there was a time when the word, or even the thought, of elopement was almost considered taboo, or if nothing else, awkward.
-Two people that “sneak” away or go without permission from family and friends.
 But today, elopement doesn’t carry that stigma like it once did.
-An elopement can still have the romance that a full wedding ceremony offers, just scaled a little.
-An elopement will allow you to be completely into one another throughout the process free from any distractions that may come your way; especially from family.
-As stated, elopement Weddings are more the norm than in past decades, but none the less, eloping seems to be on the rise.
+An elopement can still have the romance that a full wedding ceremony offers, just scaled back a little.
+An elopement wedding will allow you to be completely into one another throughout the process free from any distractions that may come your way; especially from family.
+As stated, elopement weddings are more the norm than in past decades, but none the less, eloping seems to be on the rise.
 As Orange County Wedding Photographers, Three16 Photography is ready to join you to capture your elopement first-hand.

 Many couples find the giving up of the wedding frills is worth it for them as an elopement wedding is often much cheaper financially than a full wedding ceremony.

 So, before you go for it and elope, if nothing else, be aware of the following categories, because even with elopements, there is some work to be done.
 By the way, congratulations regardless of which way you choose.

 Disappointment from Family and Friends

 Let’s start with the obvious elephant in the room and the most difficult part of eloping and that is dealing with the disappointment from family and friends.
 First, and foremost, do not take their reaction to your news personally.
 It is your choice no matter the reason for it.
 Missing out on one’s wedding will be disappointing as that is just a normal response.
 Some want to witness and be a part of the it, while others might be more disappointed as they hoped, or thought they would be in the wedding.
 It just comes with the territory.
 Just remember in the long run, it’s your wedding day and they will get over it at some point.